buraksaraloglu/todo/README.md

 ### Frontend

-> Build with: `React, Redux, Redux Thunk`
+> Build with: `React`, `Redux`, `Redux Thunk`

 ### Important Specs

 - Initial read request is handled by `Redux Thunk`.
 - When all todos are fetched into Redux, future reads and updates are made through Redux.
-- There is a client rate-limit on update. (ex: if client spams the checkbox, there is a time limit to handle the process.)
+- There is a client rate-limit on update. (ex: if client spams the checkbox, there is a time limit to handle the process).
-- Used proxy in React app to handle API requests by same domain (ex: backend is on port `5000` but you can call `localhost:3000/api/v1/todos`)
 - Used axios to handle API requests.

 ### Backend